 Ever been on a day hike that turned out longer than you expected, leaving you stumbling in the dark?
 Not only is lighting important, the size and weight of it will often determine whether or not you bring it along.
 Get one that you find convenient to carry at all times and follow the Boy Scout motto to “Be Prepared.”

-Lighting has undergone a huge transformation over the last few years.
-With the advances in LED technology, there is no longer any reason to use any other kind of bulb in headlamps or flashlights; they now have the range, color temperature and brightness to fulfill every need on the trail.
+Lighting has undergone a huge transformation over the last decade.
+With the advances in LED technology, there is no longer any reason to use any other kind of bulb in headlamps or flashlights.
+They now have the range, color temperature and brightness to fulfill every need on the trail.

 Different situations call for different types of light.
 If you are walking along a trail at night, it’s important to have a light that is bright enough to illuminate the trail ahead of you.
 Rocks, snakes, drop-offs are all things you want to avoid, so a light that is made more for large area lighting would not be necessary or appropriate.

 On the other hand, if you are in camp and want to illuminate the campsite enough to see the general layout but not necessarily each stone and twig on the ground, you’d probably appreciate a light that glows over a broader area.
 I’m sure you’ve noticed how the light of a flashlight allows you to only see what is directly in its beam.

 A friend of mine went on a rugged, cross-country day hike that unexpectedly lasted beyond daylight, but because he just happened to have a similar light with him, he and his friend got out without any mishaps.
 This is an excellent item to keep in your backpack, fanny pack, purse or pocket at all times.

 If you get stuck setting up your tent or cooking in the dark, it is nice to have both hands free.
 Yes, you can hold a flashlight in your mouth, but believe me, this will get old quickly, it is not in the slightest bit convenient, and can make you feel like gagging.

 As you might guess, one of the most useful types of lighting in this situation is a headlamp.
 With the arrival of LED bulbs, headlamps have shrunk in size, and the headbands with them.
 Many models now include features such as high beam, low beam (battery saving mode) and a strobe safety feature.

 There are several things you should be aware of when using a headlamp.
 Remember that you have a Cyclops beam of light shining brightly from your forehead.
 Be careful when looking up to talk to someone, you’ll blind them and totally ruin their night vision!
 I cannot tell you how irritating it is trying to talk to someone who is shining their light straight in your eyes.

 Another option for lighting is the basic flashlight or one that converts from a basic flashlight into a tent or picnic table area light by opening or stretching them out and exposing sides that allow light to shine through.

 A problem with any headlamp or flashlight is that while helping you see things clearly within the beam of light, they prevent you from seeing anything outside of that circle.
 After turning the light off, it takes a while for your eyes to become adjusted to the dark again.
 I like to allow my eyes to adjust to the dark and use a light as little as possible.

 I have a Sierra Designs Light Year which has white walls, making it very bright and much easier to read by candlelight.
 If your tent is darker colored, it may be more difficult to read with the candle lantern since so much light is absorbed by the darker material.

 I do not know how often I ended up cleaning my globe, but it got tiresome.
 Also the candle would not always burn down to the end.
 So you ended up with a lot of messy wax that had to be carried out.